Closed-end fund: Distinguishing features

+Comparison to exchange-traded funds (ETFs)

 Closed-end funds are traded on exchanges, and in that respect they are like exchange-traded funds (ETFs), but there are important differences between these two kinds of security.
-The price of a closed-end fund is completely determined by the valuation of the market, and this price often diverges substantially from the NAV of the fund assets.
+The price of a closed-end fund's shares is completely determined by investor demand, and this price often diverges substantially from the NAV of the fund assets.
 In contrast, the market price of an ETF trades in a narrow range very close to its net asset value, because the structure of ETFs allows major market participants to redeem shares of an ETF for a "basket" of the fund's underlying assets.
 This feature could in theory lead to potential arbitrage profits if the market price of the ETF were to diverge substantially from its NAV.
 The market prices of closed-end funds are often 10% to 20% higher or lower than their NAV, while the market price of an ETF is typically within 1% of its NAV.
 Since the market downturn of late 2008, a number of fixed income ETFs have traded at premiums of roughly 2% to 3% above their NAV.

 Discounts and premiums

-As they are exchange-traded, the price of CEFs will be different from the NAV - an effect known as the closed-end fund puzzle.
-In particular, fund shares often trade at what look to be irrational prices because secondary market prices are often very much out of line with underlying portfolio values.
-A CEF can trade at a premium at some times, and a discount at other times.

-The Herzfeld Average is a metric that quantifies the discount or premium at which U.S. closed-end funds traded at a given point in time.
-It is based on the closing prices of 15 closed-end funds that invest primarily in U.S. equities.
-For calendar year 2022, the weekly financial newspaper Barron's reported that the Herzfeld Average traded at a discount to net asset value during most of calendar year 2022.